antarctica trip holiday in antarctica antarctica vacation travel to antarctica cruise in antarctica

 Q: Is there a way that the solo travellers on a ship can find each other quickly once on board?

 A: If you book as a share, one of the first people you meet will be your roommate - who is also travelling solo.
 While there aren't any formal mechanisms onboard for solo travellers to meet up, small expedition ships are known for their casual atmosphere and camaraderie.
-You will likely meet other solo travellers as well as friends travelling together right away, as your small group of explorers will be gathering daily for briefings, Zodiac cruises, shore visits, and socializing in the lounge.
+You will likely meet other solo travellers as well as friends travelling together right away, as your small group of explorers will be gathering daily for briefings, Zodiac cruises, shore visits, meals and socializing in the lounge.

 Q: How likely am I to be with other solo travellers or will it be mainly couples?